jdeboer/gcalendar/README.md

 ```

 ## Support and feedback
-Any feedback, issues you have or other questions specifically about this package should be posted to the [issues page on Github](https://github.com/jdeboer/gcalendar/issues).
+Any feedback, issues you have or other questions specifically about this package should be posted to the [issues page on Github repository site](https://github.com/jdeboer/gcalendar/issues).